Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/40b8efd2-11dd-4eec-a24d-0457b0ad6f4d)

-If you have read through everything here carefully, tried it all, and still cannot get it to work,
+If you have read through everything here carefully, tried it all, and still cannot get it to work, please contact me before giving up.

 ______________________________________________________________________________________________________________________

 ## FAQs